 For further information contact the Gunggandji PBC Aboriginal Corporation RNTBC.

 View map of Gunggandji Traditional Use of Marine Resources Agreement region.

-Mandubarra sea country extends from Mourilyan Harbour to Maria Creek on the Cassowary Coast and includes the Barnard Islands and the area adjacent to Kurrimine Beach.
+Mandubarra Sea Country extends from Mourilyan Harbour to Maria Creek on the Cassowary Coast and includes the Barnard Islands and the area adjacent to Kurrimine Beach.

 With a proud heritage and breathtaking scenery, the Mandubarra people have a unique patch with a complex range of challenges.
 For example, being adjacent to urbanised areas of the GBR, Mandubarra Traditional Owners have commercial and tourism-based interests operating in Sea Country.